We are here to help!

 Please note this is not a behavorial modification program nor is the staff certified professional counselors.

 Who are the staff members for the program?

 Highly experienced educators serve as facilitators and program leaders for the week.
-In addition, local area women leaders serve as guest speakers and session leaders.
-College-aged women serve as university facilitators so girls can learn from young women who have recently walked where they are walking.
+College-aged women serve as university facilitators so girls can learn from young women who have recently walked in their shoes.
 All GTC team members have all levels of child safety clearances.
 The GTC team has a passion for helping girls realize their full potential and can't wait to interact with your daughter.

 Registration, Tuition, Waitlist

 How soon can I register my daughter for the program?

 Registration is now open!
 The program usually sells out by early Spring, so sign-ups are recommended to be completed early.
 Any girls who end up on the waitlist are provided the chance to enter the program the following summer prior to public registration.